jiseonmin/TPC_evolution_SLiM/slim/README.md

 - TEMPDATA_PATH (string): only effective if USE_EXTERNAL_TEMP_DATA is T.
 - MEAN_TEMP (integer or float): daily temperature at population level.
 Only used if USE_EXTERNAL_TEMP_DATA is F.
 - STDEV_TEMP (integer or float): controls the temperature variation between individuals in the same population the same day.
 It is used with or without external temperature data.
-- NUM_REP_TEMP_DATA (integer): External temperature data is looped this number of times to run simulation for longer.
+- NUM_DAYS_TO_REPEAT (integer): First NUM_DAYS_TO_REPEAT of the external temperature data is repeated to run simulation longer if temperature data is limited.
+- NUM_REP_TEMP_DATA (integer): After this number of cycling through the first few days, the remaining temperature data is used just once till the end of simulation.
 - B_default (integer or float): Default breadth of TPC
 - CTmin_default (integer or float): Default critical thermal minimum of TPC
 - B_critical (integer or float) & DeltaB (integer or float): parameters for fitness component $w_B$, a logistic function penalizing extreme thermal generalist.